jrte/ribose/README.md

 Clone the ribose repo and run `ant ribose` to build the ribose library in the `jars/` folder.
 The `test` ant target runs the CI test suite, `ci-test` runs a clean build with tests.
 This should work on any unix-ish platform, including `git bash` or `Msys2\mingw` for Windows, with `ant`, `java`, `bash`, `cat`, `wc`, `grep` in the executable search path.
 Binary executable copies of `ginr` (for linux) and `ginr.exe` (for Windows) are included in `etc/ginr` (with the author's permission) for personal use.
 You are encouraged to clone or download and build ginr directly from the [ginr repo](https://github.com/ntozubod/ginr).

 The `BaseTarget` class expresses the built-in ribose effectors, which are sufficient for basic ribose runtime models with transductions that only write transduction output though the `out[...]` effector into the transduction output stream.
-These can be supplemented with additional effectors presented by specialized `ITarget` implementations that capture transduction output in simple value objects for assimilation into the target, which mey also interact with other domain objects.
+These can be supplemented with additional effectors presented by specialized `ITarget` implementations that capture transduction output in simple value objects for assimilation into the target, which may also interact with other domain objects.
 In any case, to build a ribose model for a collection of transduction patterns, emulate the procedure for building `Test.model` (see the `compile-test-patterns` and `package-test-patterns` targets in `build.xml`).

 Shell scripts are available in `etc/sh` to support compiling patterns, packaging transducers into models, and running transductions with ribose models: